 - Cramp in legs and feet

-Chronic Presentation: More commonly, Budd-Chiari syndrome can develop in a chronic form, where people are likely to have longstanding ascites and an enlarged liver (hepatomegaly).
+More commonly, Budd-Chiari syndrome can develop in a chronic form. where people likely to have longstanding ascites and an enlarged liver (hepatomegaly).

-Fulminant form: Very rarely, there is a fulminant form.
-This is a type of disease with a sudden and severe onset.
-In fulminant Budd-Chiari syndrome, ascites, hepatomegaly and kidney failure can occur with rapid liver failure.
+Very rarely, there a fulminant form.
+This a type of disease with a sudden and severe onset.
+In fulminant Budd-Chiari syndrome, ascites, hepatomegaly, and kidney failure can occur with rapid liver failure.

-Blood tests: Including LFT’s, CBC, Clotting profile and also blood test to identify the underlying blood disorder
+Including LFT’s, CBC, Clotting profile, and also a blood test to identify the underlying blood disorder

-Ultrasound directs sound waves through your skin via a probe device as it is passed over your liver area.
-In Budd-Chiari syndrome it is used to obtain information about blood flow in your arteries and veins and this often gives enough information for the condition to be diagnosed.
+Ultrasound directs sound waves through your skin via a probe device as it passed over your liver area.
+In Budd-Chiari syndrome it used to obtain information about blood flow in your arteries and veins and this often gives enough information for the condition to diagnose.

-The aim of treatment for Budd-Chiari syndrome is to keep your liver function stable by maintaining the flow of blood out of the liver.
-It is very important that all patients with Budd-Chiari syndrome are treated in specialised hospitals with the required expertise, by a multidisciplinary team.
-This team of doctors includes liver specialists, blood disorder specialists (haematologists), and radiologists.
-They will be looking to:
+The aim of treatment for Budd-Chiari syndrome to keep your liver function stable by maintaining the flow of blood out of the liver.
+It very important that all patients with Budd-Chiari syndrome are treated in specialized hospitals with the required expertise, by a multidisciplinary team.
+This team of doctors includes liver specialists, blood disorder specialists (hematologists), and radiologists.
+They will look to:

 - prevent further damage to your liver and allow liver cells to regenerate